 Serial publications, including magazines, journals, and newspapers, receive unique eight-digit codes called International Standard Serial Numbers (ISSNs).
 National ISSN Centers assign these codes and play a crucial role in publishing.
 They serve to identify and track publications throughout their distribution journey.

 When identifying serial publications, booksellers and libraries use ISSNs for cataloging purposes.
 An ISSN is an eight-digit number with a hyphen dividing the last four digits from the first four.

-The ISSN was first devised in the 1960s, and has been used internationally since 1967.
-The ISSN system is managed by the International ISSN Agency, located in Paris, France.
+The concept of ISSNs was introduced in the 1960s and has been adopted internationally since 1967.
+The management of this system falls under the jurisdiction of the International ISSN Agency in Paris, France.

 Serial publications encompass physical printed materials like magazines and newspapers and electronic formats such as e-books or e-journals.
 In both cases, ISSNs act as identifiers, allowing easy tracking of these publications.